If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 Consider these common situations:

 • A parent testing their child at home: A rapid test shows negative on day 1 of mild symptoms.
-The child may still develop higher viral loads later and become contagious despite initial results.
+The child may still have influenza that is not yet detected and could become more clearly contagious as illness progresses.

 • An adult tested at urgent care: Symptoms started two days ago; RIDT is negative but molecular testing isn’t done.
-They could be infectious since RIDT sensitivity isn’t perfect during peak illness days.
+They could still be infectious since RIDT sensitivity is not perfect during active illness.

 • A healthcare worker tested after exposure: No symptoms yet; rapid test is negative.
-They could be incubating virus and become contagious soon despite current negativity.
+They could be incubating the virus and become contagious later despite a current negative result.

 These examples highlight why clinical judgment combined with testing informs decisions better than relying solely on one negative result.